vstretovich/grbl/README.md

 ![GitHub Logo](/doc/media/Grbl Logo 250px.png)
-***
-_Click the `Release` tab to download pre-compiled `.hex` files or just [click here](https://github.com/gnea/grbl/releases)_
-***
 Grbl is a no-compromise, high performance, low cost alternative to parallel-port-based motion control for CNC milling.
-This version of Grbl runs on an Arduino with a 328p processor (Uno, Duemilanove, Nano, Micro, etc).
+This fork of Grbl runs on an Arduino with a 328p processor (Uno, Duemilanove, Nano, Micro, etc) and Arduino Leonardo (32u4 processor).

-The controller is written in highly optimized C utilizing every clever feature of the AVR-chips to achieve precise timing and asynchronous operation.
-It is able to maintain up to 30kHz of stable, jitter free control pulses.

-It accepts standards-compliant g-code and has been tested with the output of several CAM tools with no problems.
-Arcs, circles and helical motion are fully supported, as well as, all other primary g-code commands.
-Macro functions, variables, and most canned cycles are not supported, but we think GUIs can do a much better job at translating them into straight g-code anyhow.

-Grbl includes full acceleration management with look ahead.
-That means the controller will look up to 16 motions into the future and plan its velocities ahead to deliver smooth acceleration and jerk-free cornering.
+You can control servo attached to spindle enable pin by 1-2ms pulses.

 * [Licensing](https://github.com/gnea/grbl/wiki/Licensing): Grbl is free software, released under the GPLv3 license.